raspberrypilearning/getting-started-crumble/en/step_2.md

 [[[installing-crumble-software-mac]]]

 Crumble is also available for Chromebooks, currently on a beta version from the Chrome Web Store, and on Linux.
-The Crumble software download page has instructions on how to install Crumble on Linux districutions.
+The [Crumble software download page](https://redfernelectronics.co.uk/crumble-software/){:target="_blank"} has instructions on how to install Crumble on Linux districutions.

 ### Crumble hardware